eidecedie03/Alight.Project/README.md

 - [Authors](#authors)

 ## About <a name = "about"></a>
-Alight coding challenges.
+Alight coding challenge.
 This project has 3 endpoints for the following:\
 Create user\
 Update user\
 Get user by Id